 SEST-573 Security Problems in South Asia

 South Asia includes the countries of Pakistan, India, Bangladesh, Nepal, Sri Lanka, Bhutan and the Maldives.
-Some definitions of South Asia also include Afghanistan, and we will also consider Afghanistan as part of the South Asian region for purposes of this course.
+Some definitions of South Asia also include Afghanistan.
+I do as well for purposes of this course.

-The South Asian region, with its complicated history, heterogeneous and burgeoning population, and contested borders, poses some of the most daunting security challenges facing the world.
+South Asia has long hosted some of the most serious challenges to U.S. national security interests.
 India and Pakistan have been locked in an intractable security competition since 1947 over the disputed disposition of Kashmir.
 There have been four Indo-Pakistani wars (1947, 1965, 1971, and 1999), a protracted proxy conflict since 1989, and numerous crises that have threatened to develop into full-scale conflicts.
+Pakistan has hosted Islamist militants that operate in India since 1947 and in Afghanistan since the 1970s.
 Since the overt nuclearization of the sub-continent in 1998, when India and Pakistan tested nuclear weapons, the stakes of their competition have increased, with any war possibly resulting in advertent or inadvertent nuclear use.
+Attacks in India by Pakistan-based and backed militants remain one of the most likely precipitants of future Indo-Pakistan crises.
+Preventing such crises and concomitant nuclear escalation remains a prominent US regional priority.

 Throughout the 1980s, the United States — principally with Pakistan and Saudi Arabia — raised, supported, and missioned Islamist insurgents (“mujahideen”) to wage a guerilla war against the Soviet occupation.
 With the Soviet withdrawal and collapse of the U.S.S.R., as well as the invocation of proliferation-related sanctions against Pakistan, Washington’s interests in the region lapsed.
 With the 9/11 terrorist attacks by al Qaeda, U.S. attention again focused upon Afghanistan and Pakistan.
 After being routed in late 2001, the Taliban fled to Pakistan’s tribal areas, where they regrouped and launched an unexpected insurgent campaign against the United States, NATO, and the Afghan government.
 Currently, the Taliban have the initiative and the United States and its allies are struggling to retard and possibly reverse Taliban successes to increase the likelihood that the Afghan government can secure the state at some point in the near future.